Get a temporary movement permit

 - A tractor for display or demonstration to and from an agricultural or industrial field day.

-- A vehicle currently licensed in another Jurisdiction that has been purchased by a resident of Western Australia, the permit only to be issued for the purposes of repairs and/or licensing.
+- A vehicle currently licensed in another Jurisdiction that has been purchased by a resident of Western Australia.
+The permit is only to be issued for the purposes of repairs and/or licensing.

 - A vehicle to a place of repair with the intention of licensing the vehicle.

-- A vehicle for display or demonstration to the royal and country agricultural shows.
+- A vehicle for display or demonstration to agricultural shows.

 - A vehicle to an Authorised Inspection Station for inspection.